 LinkedIn is the prime place to engage with a professional audience.
 However, if you’re engaging too often, you can quickly find yourself facing one of LinkedIn’s infamous temporary bans.

-Unfortunately, LinkedIn limits just about everything you do on their platform.
-From the number of searches you perform to the accounts you view, LinkedIn has a limit set in place.
-What that limit is depends on a few things:
+Unfortunately, LinkedIn restricts just about everything you do on their platform.
+From the number of searches you perform to the messages you send, you can be sure LinkedIn has a limit set.
+Unfortunately, these limits vary, depending on a few things:

-LinkedIn is incredibly secretive about its limits.
-One day, you’ll be sending out what you think is a safe number of connection requests, and the next, you’ll be locked in LinkedIn jail – unable to respond to any messages.
+LinkedIn has always been incredibly secretive about its limits.
+One day, you’ll send out what you think is a safe number of connection requests, and the next, you’ll be locked in LinkedIn jail – unable to respond to any messages.

-We took it upon ourselves to scour the internet for any information regarding LinkedIn’s actions limits to put together a definitive list of what limits exist & what they’re set at.
-Keep in mind that these may change.
+We took it upon ourselves to scour the internet for information regarding LinkedIn’s action limits to put together a definitive list covering what limits exist and what they’re set at.
+Keep in mind that these may change, but we aim to update it as frequently as possible.

 Basic (Free) | LinkedIn Premium | Sales Navigator | LinkedIn Recruiter | Recruiter Lite | |